When available, the Online Course format is included with the hard copy, eBook, or audio book formats!

 These three complex and rapidly changing topics emphasize that healthy children need healthy environments, and because children are still growing and developing, they reap tremendous benefits from prevention and early intervention.
 Although immunizations, mental illness, and diabetes are present in adults, specialized knowledge is required to perform appropriate assessments, effectively intervene, and to provide sound education for caregivers.

-This course should not be taken in conjunction with N1793 - Pediatric Immunizations, 2nd Edition, N1659 - Mental Health Assessment of the Pediatric Patient, or N2001 - Diabetes in Children, 3rd Edition.
+This course should not be taken in conjunction with N1793 - Pediatric Immunizations, 2nd Edition, N1955 - Mental Health Assessment of the Pediatric Patient, 2nd Edition, or N2001 - Diabetes in Children, 3rd Edition.

 - Discuss current immunization recommendations and appropriate schedule guidelines for children and adolescents.